DanielArmindo/IoT-Remote-Management/README.md

 ## Caution

-- Dont forget to create .env file and configure it
-- With the url of web server (laravel application) replace "**server_url**" in the following files:
+With the url of web server (laravel application) replace "**server_url**" in the following files:
-	- Laravel Application
-		- **ProfileController** - at the beginning of the class
-		- **WarehouseController** - at the beginning of the class
 - Cisco Environment
 	- **In all microcontrollers** - at the beginning, in the programming tab
 - Python Scripts
 	- **In all files** - at the beginning of each script